 10,000+ children have benefited from TGF’s education programme

-TGF works with local communities, students, teachers, and government education officers to improve the reach and quality of primary school education.
-Our goals are to improve access to quality Early childhood Education (ECE), reduce dropout rates of primary schools students while increasing graduation rates, improve basic English skills and improve overall hygiene and sanitation.
-We focus our education initiatives on pre and primary school children and their parents, as these groups present the greatest opportunity to create lasting positive behaviours, which will be sustained throughout a child’s education.
+TGF works with students, teachers, government education officers, and communities to improve the reach and quality of primary school education.
+Our goals are: to improve access to quality early childhood education, to reduce dropout rates of primary schools students while increasing graduation rates, to improve basic English skills and to improve overall hygiene and sanitation.
+We focus our education initiatives on pre-primary and primary school children, as these groups present the greatest opportunity to create lasting positive change, which will be sustained throughout a child’s education.

 - School Support Committee